15 Professional Email Subject Line Ideas

 6. Avoid Clickbait

-While you want to write professional email subject lines that will draw your recipients in, you definitely do not want to go too far and send clickbait.
+While you want to write professional email subject lines that will draw your recipients in, you do not want to go too far and send clickbait.
 Email blacklists are the bane of a digital marketer’s life, and being reported for spamming (which clickbait is almost inevitably going to attract) can mean your hard work goes unnoticed as your domain gets blacklisted.

 Sign-up now